Save Time and Money With This Spring Cleaning Guide

 When to Start Spring Cleaning

-However, in some parts of the country, the first day of spring still means snow on the ground, and potentially more to come!
-And then there are the April showers that can turn that leftover snow into muddy slush.
+However, in some parts of the country, the first day of spring still means snow on the ground and potentially more to come.
+Then there are April showers that turn that leftover snow into muddy slush.

-If you can get away with commencing spring cleaning on the first day of spring, great!
-However, a good rule of thumb is to begin when temperatures are mild — when you can open your windows and let out the stale air and let in the fresh.
+If you can commence spring cleaning on the first day of spring, great!
+If not, begin when temperatures are mild.
+That way you can open your windows, let out the stale air and let in the fresh.

 Where To Start Spring Cleaning

-We recommend that you use a checklist that shows you how to approach your whole home.
+Assemble a checklist that shows you how to approach your whole home.
 Room-by-room is a great way to keep you on track and avoid feeling overwhelmed.
-Here’s a spring cleaning guide/checklist to get you started.
+Here’s a spring cleaning checklist/guide to get you started.

 Spring Cleaning Tips for Every Room